About our collection

 It includes most groups of animals, plants, rocks, fossils and minerals, mainly from the British Isles but also from all over the world.
 Some of the more important collections include rare fossil amphibians and plants from the coal measures of Northumberland collected by Thomas Atthey and William Hutton, African mammals collected by Abel Chapman, pressed plants (some from the late 18th century), huge bird and birds' eggs collections, beautiful sea slugs collected by Albany Hancock and Joshua Alder, and a large collection of tiny sea creatures collected by George Brady, many from the famous round-the-world Challenger expedition of 1872-1876.

-Many items from the Great North Museum: Hancock collection are housed in the Resource Centre in Discovery Museum.
+Many items from the Great North Museum: Hancock collection are housed in the Resource Centre at Discovery Museum.

-There are over 600,000 specimens in the natural science collections managed by Tyne & Wear Archives & Museums.
+There are over 600,000 specimens in the natural science collections that we manage.
 They are Designated as nationally important and are amongst some of the finest collections of their kind in the UK.